There are three special projects leading up to the Global Summit:

 Global Peace Parks Project

-Our goal is to have 2,000 IIPT Peace Parks dedicated or re-dedicated on 21 September, 2017 – the UN International Day of Peace.
-The IIPT Global Summit will end at noon on 21 September following which an IIPT International Peace Park will be dedicated in Montreal as 2,000 more IIPT Peace Parks are dedicated or re-dedicated in countries around the world.
+Our goal is to have 2,000 IIPT Peace Parks dedicated or re-dedicated on the last day of the Global Summit.
+The IIPT Global Summit will end at noon following which an IIPT International Peace Park will be dedicated in Montreal as 2,000 more IIPT Peace Parks are dedicated or re-dedicated in countries around the world.

-The IIPT Global Peace Parks Project builds on the success of IIPT’s 1992 “Peace Parks across Canada” Project commemorating Canada’s 125th birthday which resulted in 350 Peace Parks being dedicated by cities and towns from St. John’s, Newfoundland on the shores of the Atlantic to Victoria, British Colombia on the shores of the Pacific.
+The IIPT Global Peace Parks Project builds on the success of IIPT’s 1992 “Peace Parks across Canada” Project which resulted in 350 Peace Parks being dedicated by cities and towns from St. John’s, Newfoundland on the shores of the Atlantic to Victoria, British Colombia on the shores of the Pacific.

 The Peace Parks were dedicated on October 8, 1992 as a National Peace Keeping Monument was being unveiled in Ottawa and 5,000 Peacekeepers passing in review.
 Each park was dedicated with a ‘bosco sacro’ – a peace grove of 12 trees, symbolic of Canada’s 10 Provinces and 2 Territories, a link to one another, and a symbol of hope for the future.

 Grateful for the opportunity to travel and experience the world and because peace